codinsonn/codinsonn.dev/packages/@aetherspace/core/README.md

 </p>

 To further help keep things write-once and not repeat yourself, we’ve chosen Zod, a typescript-first schema validation library, as the way to define your data-structure just once for all your:
-- Types and in-editor hints
+- ✅ Types and in-editor hints
-- Resolver Arguments and Responses
+- ✅ Resolver Arguments and Responses
-- Form states and validations
+- ✅ Form states and validations
-- GraphQL types
+- ✅ GraphQL types
-- Component props
+- ✅ Component props
-- Documentation controls
+- ✅ Documentation controls

 Anything you can define in Typescript, you can define with Zod.

+Similarly, any structure you define with aetherspace schemas (using Zod) can be re-used in any of the above contexts.

 Check out some examples on our [Schemas and Single Sources of Truth](/packages/@aetherspace/schemas/README.md) docs page.